 Cosmopolitan might be the best word to describe Alit Makic.
 He was raised in the former Republic of Yugoslavia, currently known as Serbia.
 Alit has always been a thrill seeker.
 After his boyhood he broadened his horizons while living in Belgium and France.
 He is fluent in more than five languages and enjoys the cultures therein.
 He has a Bachelor's degree in Business Management with an emphasis in Marketing from Brigham Young University-Idaho.

-At Utah Valley University he performs a variety of administrative duties.
-He assists the Sr. Director of the International and Multicultural Studies department, prepares and monitors the departmental financial transactions and supplies, and follows several projects through successful completion.
-He designs marketing and advertising publicity for Global Spotlight and The New York Times Global Review to promote event awareness around the campus.
-Alit loves working with people and would love to one day become a professor and mentor.
+At Utah Valley University he performs a variety of duties.
+He assists the Sr. Director of the International and Multicultural Studies department, prepares and monitors the departmental financial transaction budgets and supplies, and follows several projects through successful completion.
+He is involved in graphic design creation, web management, marketing, advertising, publicity and campaign management for Global Spotlight Program and The New York Times Global Review to promote event awareness around the campus and local communities.
+Alit loves working with people and would love to one day become a successful professional and mentor.
+He is thrilled to commence his graduate program studies here at UVU.

 Grant considers Central Idaho his place of refuge and enjoys biking, gardening, hiking, reading, and spending time with Shari, Analyn, Andrew, Natalya, Joshua, and a few close friends.
 He also finds satisfaction in assisting faculty and students create memorable international study experiences.
 Grant dreams of stewarding a few acres in a self-sufficient, sustainable manner, while providing a bit extra to share with friends and neighbors, as well as those who may get their only connection to land through that sharing process.